Shallow neural network yields regularization for ill-posed inverse problems: Expanding neural network methods

 Now, we consider the inverse problem without any prior knowledge of the quantity $c_{\rho}(f^{\dagger})$.
 To compensate for this, our analysis requires the forward operator $A$ to satisfy the $\theta$-degree H\"older continuity as given in Definition \ref{Holdercontinuous}, and the introduction of a penalty term $\mathcal{R}$ in the corresponding optimization problem.
 This additional term $\mathcal{R}$ ensures the uniform boundedness of the minimizer throughout the iterations.
 To this end, we present the following algorithm, which closely resembles Algorithm \ref{alg:expanding_nn}.

 The corresponding convergence properties of Algorithm \ref{alg:modified_enn}, including its well-posedness and regularization behavior, are established in Theorem~\ref{main2}.
 The result demonstrates that this modified algorithm can produce a sequence of regularized solutions converging to the exact solution in the appropriate function space, without requiring additional conditions on $r(n)$.
-The proof of Theorem \ref{main2} is provided in Appendix \ref{App:B}.